Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Assessing the validity of the Weisskopf-Ewing Approximation

 \subsubsection{Schematic spin-parity distributions}

 In order to investigate the impact of a spin-parity mismatch between the desired and surrogate reaction on the cross section obtained from a \we analysis, we employ the schematic distributions $F_{\delta}^{CN}(J^\pi)$ shown in Figure~\ref{Fig_SchematicSurrSpins}.
 We include distributions that are centered at both low and high angular-momentum values and allow for more spread-out distributions in the latter case.
 The distributions centered at low $J$ values allow us to investigate situations in which the surrogate reaction populates lower spins than the desired reaction.
+Variations in parity are not explicitly considered for this part of the sensitivity study, as we found the decay probabilities to be less sensitive to parity than to variations in spin.

-The distributions shown will be combined with the decay probabilities $G_{\chi}^{CN}(E_{ex},J^\pi)$ extracted from our calibrated Hauser-Feshbach calculations (see Section~\ref{subsec_results_decayProbs}) to simulate a range of possible surrogate data $P_{\delta\chi}(E_{ex},\theta)$ using Eq.~\ref{Eq:SurReact}.
+The distributions shown will be combined with the decay probabilities $G_{\chi}^{CN}(E_{ex},J^\pi)$ extracted from our calibrated Hauser-Feshbach calculations (see Section~\ref{subsec_results_decayProbs}) to simulate a range of possible surrogate data $P_{\delta\chi}(E_{ex},\theta)$ using Eq.~\eqref{Eq:SurReact}.
 For simplicity, we will neglect the energy dependence of the \jpi distributions.
-This should be a reasonable approach for our sensitivity studies, as recent results indicate that these distributions vary slowly with energy.
+This should be a reasonable approach for our sensitivity studies, as recent results indicate that these distributions vary slowly with energy \cite{Ratkiewicz:19prl,Escher:18prl}.